Supercharged Toyota 86

 The Kraftwerks is one of the most popular supercharger kit builders that utilize Rotrex compressors.
 The specific Rotrex C30-94 used on this kit is the same supercharger that was made for the Honda Civic SI.

 Other than that, the supercharger is designed with an independent drive system so you don’t get stranded if the drive belt malfunctions.
-Better yet, it has toothed belts to prevent slippage caused by heavy loads or hard accelerations.

 Talking about the performance, this supercharger can deliver an extra 90 whp with a linear power curve on 91 octane through exhaust and OEM headers.